wojtazzz/google-search-test/README.md

 google-search-test
 ==================

-Simple WebDriver test suite of www.google.pl
+Simple WebDriver test suite for www.google.pl search

-Works with FireFox only!
+Works with FireFox only - please install FireFox browser on local machine before running tests.

 To run use:
 mvn test